SimpleDataLabsInc/prophecy-docs/docs/Spark/pipeline-monitoring/enable-pipeline-monitoring.md

 ## Update Prophecy Library version

-Pipeline Monitoring requires your Project to be on Prophecy Python libs version 1.9.9 or above.
+Pipeline Monitoring requires your Project to be on the follow versions:

+- Prophecy Scala libs version 8.0.23 or above.
+- Prophecy Python libs version 1.9.9 or above.

 You can check your **ProphecyLibsPython** version under **Dependencies**.

-- If your Project's Prophecy Python libs version is below 1.9.9, **Update** it.
+- If your Project's Prophecy Scala and Python libs versions are out of date, **Update** them.

 ![ProphecyLibsPython](img/prophecy-libs-python.png)